 What Do Your Test with these Water Test Kits?

 Most of us assume that only chlorine is the biggest chemical factor in a swimming pool, not realizing that there are other chemicals which are necessary and requires to be tested as well to ensure healthy chemical balance in your pool.

-Generally, basic pool test kits come with the option of checking both Chlorine and pH levels, although it is highly recommended to check if the product covers at-least six to seven test options before making a purchase decision.
+Generally, basic pool testing kits come with the option of checking both Chlorine and pH levels, although it is highly recommended to check if the product covers at-least six to seven test options before making a purchase decision.

 We have listed out a few recommended vital elements which you need to test for along with their recommended results level.